Terms and Conditions

 6. Filtering Tools.

-At this time, ThoughtWorld is for adults only.
-We plan to release child-friendly sites in the future, but presently all users must confirm they are adults to use the platform.
+ThoughtWorld is for adults and children twelve and older only.
+We plan to release child-friendly sites in the future, but presently all users must confirm they meet these age restrictions to use the platform.
 We attempt to prevent children from joining under an alias, but if you are concerned about preventing your children from accessing ThoughtWorld inappropriately, parental filtering tools are available on the internet.
-By using the website, you agree that you are an adult capable of understanding these Terms and are agreeing to them.
+By using the website, you agree that you are an adult capable of understanding these Terms and are agreeing to them, or that you are a child with permission from your parent or legal guardian.

 8. Embedded Content